Katherine Baicker

-Katherine Baicker (born May 23, 1971) is an American health economist best known for the Oregon Medicaid health experiment.
-She serves as the dean of the University of Chicago Harris School of Public Policy, and has been announced by university President Paul Alivisatos as the university's next Provost.
+Katherine Baicker (born May 23, 1971) is an American economist, currently serving as the 15th provost of the University of Chicago since March 2023.
+She is known for the Oregon Medicaid health experiment.

 Biography

-Baicker received her B.A. in Economics from Yale University in 1993 and her Ph.D. in Economics from Harvard University in 1998.
-She began her academic career teaching economics at Dartmouth College from 1998 to 2005 and her political career in 2001, serving as a senior economist for the President's Council of Economic Advisors.
-From 2005-2007 she taught public policy at the University of California Los Angeles School of Public Affairs.
+Baicker received a Bachelor of Arts with a major in economics from Yale University in 1993 and a Ph.D. in economics from Harvard University in 1998.
+Her doctoral dissertation was on public administration and economics, titled Fiscal federalism and social insurance (1998).

+Baicker began her academic career teaching economics at Dartmouth College from 1998 to 2005 and her political career in 2001, serving as a senior economist for the President's Council of Economic Advisors.
+From 2005 to 2007, she taught public policy at the University of California Los Angeles School of Public Affairs.
 During this period she rejoined the Council of Economic Advisors as a congressionally confirmed chief economist.
-In 2007 she moved to Harvard University where she held positions in the Kennedy School of Government and the T.H.
+In 2007 she moved to Harvard University where she held positions in the Harvard Kennedy School and the Harvard T.H.
 Chan School of Public Health until 2017 when she accepted the position of dean at the Harris School of Public Policy at the University of Chicago.

-She currently serves on the Editorial Boards of Health Affairs, the Journal of Health Economics, and the Forum for Health Economics and Policy; as Vice Chair of the Board of Directors of AcademyHealth; on the Congressional Budget Office's Panel of Health Advisers; and as a Commissioner on the Medicare Payment Advisory Commission.
-She is a Director at Eli Lilly and Company.
+She serves on the editorial boards of Health Affairs, the Journal of Health Economics, and the Forum for Health Economics and Policy; as vice chair of the board of directors of AcademyHealth; on the Congressional Budget Office's Panel of Health Advisers; and was a commissioner on the Medicare Payment Advisory Commission.
+She is a director at Eli Lilly and Company.

+In March 2023, she was appointed as the 15th Provost of the University of Chicago.